dtmw8z/weatherapp/README.md

 # weatherapp

-This is another weather flutter project that I am working on.
+This is another weather flutter project.
 This project is a simple weather app that uses the OpenWeatherMap API to get the weather data.
 The app will display the current weather and the forecast with some additonal info.

 ## Screenshot